haiwera-silk-cd/magento-devdocs/guides/v2.1/extension-dev-guide/indexing.md

 *	<a href="{{ page.baseurl }}/extension-dev-guide/indexing-custom.html">添加自定义索引</a>

 <h2 id="m2devgde-indexing-intro">Introduction to indexing</h2>
-_Indexing_ is how Magento transforms data such as products, categories, and so on, to improve the performance of your {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %}.
+_Indexing_ is how Magento transforms data such as products, categories, and so on, to improve the performance of your {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}网站前台{% endglossarytooltip %}.
 As data changes, the transformed data must be updated&mdash;or reindexed.
 Magento has a very sophisticated architecture that stores lots of merchant data (including {% glossarytooltip 8d40d668-4996-4856-9f81-b1386cf4b14f %}catalog{% endglossarytooltip %} data, prices, users, stores, and so on) in many database tables.
 To optimize storefront performance, Magento accumulates data into special tables using indexers.

 For example, suppose you change the price of an item from $4.99 to $3.99.
 Magento must _reindex_ the price change to display it on your storefront.